The History of Eudora, Kansas

 The rich river bottom land produced various crops, including potatoes, melons, alfalfa, corn, and wheat, said Fall Leaf resident and historian Lorene (Reetz) Cox.
 During the 1920s and into the 1940s, farmers also grew peas that were shelled at a pea vinery east of Fall Leaf, sent by train to Lawrence, and sold to the cannery there.
 However, the river’s floods of 1903, 1915, 1951, and 1993 destroyed crops and eroded the banks of the Kansas River, bringing the river closer to what was left of the town.

 The first school house in Fall Leaf was made of wood in late 1865.
 Annie Sophia Kahn said, in a 1947 Lawrence Journal World newspaper article, that after grasshoppers had ruined crops, the schoolhouse was used as a distribution point for food collected by the eastern states and sent to the Leavenworth station.
 The Fall Leaf men met the train with wagons and brought the supplies to the school.
-The photograph on the left shows Fall Leaf students at a later school

 In recent years Operation Wildlife, 23375 Guthrie Road, has been a well known location in the Fall Leaf area.
 Its director, Diane Johnson, leads 50 volunteers who care for wild animals who need medical attention.
 The facility cares for about 2,000 animals each year before releasing them to the wild.

-Besides sources mentioned, Fall Leaf sources used for this short history, include Eudora Community Heritage; articles written by Fred Fall Leaf and Joy Uthoff, articles from the Eudora Enterprise, Tonganoxie Mirror (June 12, 1930); and Lawrence Journal World (November 16, 1992); Lorene Cox’s Fall Leaf publication; and personal recollections of Marie Milleret and Ovid Snider.
+Besides sources mentioned, Fall Leaf sources used for this short history, include Eudora Community Heritage; articles written by Fred Fall Leaf and Joy Uthoff, articles from the Eudora Enterprise, Tonganoxie Mirror (June 12, 1930); and Lawrence Journal World (November 16, 1992); Lorene Cox’s Fall Leaf publication and personal recollections of Marie Milleret and Ovid Snider.